 Several shareholders who bought stock in the IPO have filed lawsuits against Face book, its executives and Mor gan Stanley, the IPO’s lead underwriter.
 At question is whether analysts at the big underwriter investment banks cut their second-quarter and full-year forecasts for Face book just before the IPO, and told only a handful of clients about it.

 One suit, filed in U.S. District Court in New York, claims Facebook’s IPO documents contained untrue statements and omitted important facts, such as a "severe reduction in revenue growth" that Facebook was experiencing at the time of the offering.
-The suit’s three plaintiffs, who bought Face book stock on its first day of trading May 18, claim they were damaged in the process.

 Morgan Stanley declined to comment.
 Facebook said the lawsuit is without merit.